CalebBell/ht/docs/ht.vectorized.rst

 >>> from ht.vectorized import *

-Inputs do not need to be numpy arrays; they can be any interable:
+Inputs do not need to be numpy arrays; they can be any iterable:

 >>> import ht.vectorized
 >>> ht.vectorized.LMTD([100, 101], 60., 30., 40.2)